-- ➤ Reengineering to Improve Court Operations SJI continues to assist state courts with the process of reengineering, regionalization or centralization of services, and structural changes while providing access to justice.
+- > Guardianship, Conservatorship, and Elder Issues An estimated \$50 billion in assets are currently under state courts' watch in conservatorship cases across the country.
+This number is based on projections from a handful of states.
+Some 176,000 new conservatorship or guardianship cases were filed in state courts nationally in 2015, and there were an estimated 1.3 million open cases.
+These statistics provide valuable insight to a growing national problem and how state courts must recognize and address the financial exploitation of people under a conservatorship.
+SJI is assisting the courts in improving their oversight responsibilities of guardianships and conservatorships through visitor programs, electronic reporting, and training.
+SJI supported the development of an electronic conservatorship monitoring program, which is currently being adapted by other states.
+SJI recently provided support to develop a parallel guardianship monitoring program, with goal of adaption in other states.
+SJI is also focusing on other issues impacting aging Americans, such as accessibility to the courts and abuse and neglect - ➤ Reengineering to Improve Court Operations SJI continues to assist state courts with the process of reengineering, regionalization or centralization of services, and structural changes while providing access to justice.
 This includes the innovative use of remote technology to improve the business operations of the courts, and provide for the transaction of court hearings without an appearance in a physical courtroom. - ➤ Fines, Fees, and Bail Practices SJI is assisting state courts in taking a leadership role in reviewing fines, fees, and bail practices to ensure processes are fair and access to justice is assured; implementing alternative forms of sanction; developing processes for indigency review; and transparency, governance, and structural reforms that promote access to justice, accountability, and oversight.
-Projects that address this Priority Investment Area are informing the work of the Conference of Chief Justices/Conference of State Court Administrators (CCJ/COSCA) National Task Force on Fines, Fees, and Bail Practices. - ➤ Civil Justice in the 21st Century Americans deserve a civil legal process that fairly and promptly resolves disputes for everyone.
-Runaway costs, delays, and complexity are denying people and businesses the justice they seek.
-SJI is promoting court-based solutions to address increases in self-represented litigants, including domestic relations cases which are overwhelming court dockets.
-Specific focus is on making courts more user-friendly to individuals and businesses, and implementing the recommendations of the Civil Justice Initiative. - > Self-Represented Litigation SJI is promoting court-based solutions to address increases in self-represented litigants; specifically making courts more user-friendly by simplifying court forms, providing one-on-one assistance, developing guides, handbooks, and instructions on how to proceed, developing court-based self-help centers, and using Internet technologies to increase access.
+Projects that address this Priority Investment Area are informing the work of the Conference of Chief Justices/Conference of State Court Administrators (CCJ/COSCA) National Task Force on Fines, Fees, and Bail Practices. - > Self-Represented Litigation SJI is promoting court-based solutions to address increases in self-represented litigants; specifically making courts more user-friendly by simplifying court forms, providing one-on-one assistance, developing guides, handbooks, and instructions on how to proceed, developing court-based self-help centers, and using Internet technologies to increase access.
 These projects are improving outcomes for litigants and saving valuable court resources. - ➤ Language Access SJI is improving language access in the state courts through remote interpretation (outside the courtroom), interpreter training and certification, courtroom services (plain language forms, websites, etc.), and addressing the requirements of Title VI of the Civil Rights Act of 1964 and the Omnibus Crime Control and Safe Streets Act.